KevinThielen/breakbuildgames/content/devlog/renderer/hello_triangle_v2/render_target.md

 We are trying to find a middle ground, by using smaller traits, but not force them to be exposed to the user.
-In fact, our abstractions will use trait bounds only on the small subset of traits they need.
+In fact, our abstractions will use trait bounds only on the small subset of traits they need, but there won't be any need to import them, because we just relay the call inside our struct implementation.

 Let's add a little trait to our `render_target.rs`:
 ```rust